 \section{Introduction}

 The aim of this paper is two-fold.
-First, we develop the hyperbolic groups analog of the notion of landing rays in complex dynamics.
-Second, we develop sufficient criteria to provide a family of examples of hyperbolic subgroups $G_1$ of hyperbolic groups $G$ for which \begin{enumerate} \item All geodesic rays in $G_1$ starting at the identity \emph{land}, i.e.\ for all $\xi \in \partial G_1$, a semi-infinite geodesic ray $[1, \xi)$ in a Cayley graph of $G_1$ accumulates on a unique point of $\partial G$. \item Nevertheless, the pair $(G_1,G)$ does not admit a Cannon-Thurston map. \end{enumerate} Throughout the paper, we shall use the following notation.
-Given a finitely generated group $A$, $\Gamma_A$ will denote a Cayley graph of $A$ with respect to a finite generating set.
-The following question was posed by the second author in the first version of Bestvina's problem list.
+First, we find the hyperbolic groups analog of the notion of landing rays in complex dynamics.
+Second, we find sufficient criteria to generate a family of examples of hyperbolic subgroups $G_1$ of hyperbolic groups $G$ for which \begin{enumerate} \item All geodesic rays in $G_1$ starting at the identity \emph{land}, i.e.\ for all $\xi \in \partial G_1$, a semi-infinite geodesic ray $[1, \xi)$ in a Cayley graph of $G_1$ accumulates on a unique point of $\partial G$. \item Nevertheless, the pair $(G_1,G)$ does not admit a Cannon--Thurston map. \end{enumerate} The following question was posed by the second author in the first version of Bestvina's problem list.

 \begin{question}\cite[Question 1.19]{bestvinaprob} (see also \cite[p.
 136]{mitra-trees},\cite[p.
 354]{mitra-survey})\\ Let $G_1<G$ be a pair of $(${\em Gromov}$)$ hyperbolic groups.
 Does the inclusion $i: G_1\ri G$ extend to a continuous map $\pa i: \pa G_1\ri \pa G$? \end{question}